-As at 31.12.2021, the Group is engaged in numerous litigation claims and arbitration procedures totalling approximately € 46 million, for which a provision is recognized amounting to approximately €1.4 million.
+As at 31.12.2021, the Group is engaged in numerous litigation claims and arbitration procedures totalling approximately € 46 million. for which a provision is recognized amounting to approximately €1.4 million.
 The relative reference is provided in Notes 5.6, 20 and 32 of the attached financial statements.

 Management uses legal advisors who periodically examine all significant legal cases.
-If the potential loss from litigation is considered probable and the Our audit procedures regarding contingent liabilities and provisions for litigations include, among others, the following:
+If the potential loss from litigation is considered probable and the amount can be estimated reliably, Management recognizes the relevant provision in the financial statements.